-PGR 9.1 Confirmation of project registration (RD1)
+PGR 9.2 Confirmation of project registration (RD1)

-PGR9.1.1R Within 3 months for full-time and 6 months for part-time of their initial registration, all postgraduate researchers (PGRs) must submit their project registration proposal (RD1) for review and approval by the Faculty Research Degree Committees (FRDCs).
+PGR9.2.1R Within 3 months for full-time and 6 months for part-time of their initial registration, all postgraduate researchers (PGRs) must submit their project registration proposal (RD1) for review and approval by the Faculty Research Degree Committees (FRDCs).

-PGR9.1.2R The RD1 submitted should include:
+PGR9.2.2R The RD1 submitted must be written by the PGR should include:

-- a. a definition of the research project title; - b. supervision arrangements; - c. a detailed schedule of work ; - d. an outline of proposed research skills development, training plan and module selection.
+- a. a definition of the research project title; - b. supervision arrangements; - c. a detailed schedule of work; - d. an outline of proposed research skills development, training plan and module selection.